Love-Mumei/Love-Mumei/README.md

 plt.show()
 ```
 # Learnings
-- I learned how to efficiently wrangle data using pandas by applying the conditions and filtering the needed data
+- I learned how to wrangle data using pandas apply the conditions and filter the data that is needed for the task
-- I also used how to visualize relationships of the given data
+- I also learn how to visualize relationships of the given data